MillionConcepts/ahfe/document/bundle_documentation.md

 (probe_geometry.jpg) that displays thermometer layout and file membership, and also list them here:

-* file 1: The upper gradient bridge (TG11 for probe 1, TG21 for probe 2) file 2:
+* file 1: The upper gradient bridge (TG11 for probe 1, TG21 for probe 2)
-* the lower gradient bridge (TG12 for probe 1, TG22 for probe 2) file 3: TREF,
+* file 2: the lower gradient bridge (TG12 for probe 1, TG22 for probe 2)
-* thermocouples (far to near: TC11, TC12, TC13, and TC14 for probe 1; TC21,
+* file 3: TREF, thermocouples (far to near: TC11, TC12, TC13, and TC14
-* TC22, TC23, and TC24 for probe 2), and 'heater state' (HTR). file 4: the upper
+	for probe 1; TC21, TC22, TC23, and TC24 for probe 2), and
+	'heater state' (HTR)
-* ring bridge (TR11 for probe 1, TR21 for probe 2) file 5: the lower ring bridge
+* file 4: the upper ring bridge (TR11 for probe 1, TR21 for probe 2)
-* (TR21 for probe 1, TR22 for probe 2).
+* file 5: the lower ring bridge (TR21 for probe 1, TR22 for probe 2)

 The differential thermometers are further named 'A' and 'B' to distinguish the elements of each pair.
 A is the upper and B the lower.
 For instance, the upper